-The weekend passed and she didn’t complete a single stitch.
-Her parents surprised her with a trip to look at colleges, so she dutifully toured each campus.
-Each one was beautiful and she liked them each as much as she could.
-Every time she mentioned the theater department, her parents would divert the conversation to job placement programs.
+The weekend passed without a single stitch.
+Her parents surprised her with a trip out of state to visit college campuses.
+She dutifully toured each one.
+They were beautiful and she liked them each as much as she could, but every time she mentioned the theater department, her parents would divert the conversation to job placement programs.

-“Hi Kristen.
+“Kristen!
+I was just thinking about you.
 Did you have a good weekend?
 A productive one I hope.”

 “Oh really?
 Have you figured out where you’re going?
 I bet it’s somewhere with a really cool theater program.”

 “I do.
+At least the movies thing.
 It’s just…”